A-Hoenig/student-AI/README.md

 ### Dashboard Pages:

+#### INTRO
-1. **Project Summary** - An introduction to the business requirement and key features of the dataset.
-Also an bsic instruction of how to use the dashboard
+- **Introduction** - An introduction to the business requirement, the initial development strategy and an ethical assessment.
-2. **Project Hypothesis and evaluation** - presentation of the project hyposthesis and potential outcomes
+- **Project Hypotheses** - presentation of the project hypostheses.

-3. **Exploratory Data Analysis (EDA)** - EDA of the dataset and explanation of the dataset strengths and weaknesses
-4. **Report Generator** Page to generate a report of all students enrolled in the school in danger of not reaching a passing grade in Math.
-The user will be able to selecte the passing grade as a percentage
-5. **Prediction Engine** - Page to allow the counsellor to input all known variables about a new student (or changes in circumstance of a known student) and predict the current score probablilty.
+#### DATA ANALYSIS
+- **Data Intro / Cleaning** - Basic introdcution to the data set and initial steps of data cleaning.
+- **Data Analysis** In depth analysis of each dataset feature and variables.
+Interactive buttons are incorporated to allow the user to explore in their own interest and ensure they are not 'bombarded' with data.
+- **Machine Learning Deatils** - A more in depth look at the technical aspectes of feature enginerring, model piple selection and model training and testing.
+This page is for the datapractitioners in the organization that have some more in depth knowledge of the process.

+#### Prediction
+- **Generate Report** - Page that allows teh counsellor to upload a cvs  list of new students and generate a report.
+The report list the ML predictions for each student.
-6. **Technical Explanations** Summary page for education experts interested in the model training steps and performance levels.
+- **Predict Student Results** Summary page for education experts interested in the model training steps and performance levels.

+#### Conclusion

 ## Unfixed Bugs